veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 It may be puzzling what to do to get rid of a warning.
 You can ask on the [closure-compiler email list](https://groups.google.com/forum/#!forum/closure-compiler-discuss) if you are stumped.

 Another way to turn on NTI is with the compiler option `--jscomp_error=newCheckTypes`.

-For now it is best to use NTI in "compatibility mode" which means passing the flag `--jscomp_off=newCheckTypesExtraChecks`.
+See also the section below about Compatibility Mode.

 ### Common warnings when you first start using NTI.